 The first thing you need is the required equipment.
 This can be the biggest hurdle for most entrepreneurs.
 I’m not going to lie to you, the start-up cost can be hefty.
 If you are thrifty, and use internet shopping to your advantage, you can find some fantastic deals out there.
-Finally, be mindful of your equipment and insurance costs when setting your wedding videography prices.
-You want to be competitive, but you also want to be profitable!
+Finally, be mindful of your equipment and insurance costs when setting your videography prices.
+You want to offer only the very best wedding videography, but you also want to be profitable!

 This is a bare-bones you will need for starting your videography business:

 1. Professional HD camera (I prefer the Black Magic; it’s very user friendly, very professional looking, and with a price tag of $2,000 on Amazon, very affordable, too!)

 2. Wireless Lavaliere microphone.
 I started with the Azden WMS Pro, a fine choice for simple indoor shoots, like shoots for DemandStudios (of which I have completed many).
 In time, however, you are going to want to upgrade to a better system (especially for outdoor shoots) such as the Sennheiser ew 100 G2